wadpac/GGIR/docs/reference/g.part4.md

 ## Value

-The function does not produce values but generates an RData file in the milestone subfolder ms4.out which incudes a dataframe named `nightsummary`.
+The function does not produce values but generates an RData file in the milestone subfolder ms4.out which includes a dataframe named `nightsummary`.
 This dataframe is used in g.report.part4 to create two reports one per night and one per person.
 See package vignette paragraph "Output part 4" for description of all the variables.